Superrehtard/old_diaspora_wiki/Alternate-get-involved-page.md

 artists, teachers, moms, children, designers, hackers, and activists from all over the world.
-This is important because if we are going to build an innovative way to communitcate online, we need to think very differently than our predicessors, both Open Source and propriety.
+This is important because if we are going to build an innovative way to communitcate online, we need to think very differently than our predecessors, both Open Source and proprietary.

-There is only three requirements to join the Diaspora community.
+There are only three requirements to join the Diaspora community.

   1. ***Be excellent to each other.***
      We all are here to make the internet a better place to share with people on the web.